pew4sol/pew4sol/whitepaper.md

 ## Origins and Background

-$PEW was launched by a prominent artist and founder, @darkfarms1, who is also behind the successful project $BOME.
-In a significant move to demonstrate commitment and create scarcity, 75% of the $PEW supply was burnt by @darkfarms1.
+$PEW was launched by a prominent BOME whale and DF1 arts collector, @bazingahappy.
+In a significant move to demonstrate commitment and create scarcity, 75% of the $PEW supply was sent to and burnt by @darkfarms1.
 This act has not only increased the token's value proposition but also reinforced trust within the community.

 ## Key Features